Beavers are builders. Humans are too. Similarities do not end there.

 With persuasive words the wrong one may lead you astray; often seducing with smooth talk.

-As Americans say, "Advice is something the wise don't need and the fools won't take (Proverb)."
+"Advice is something the wise don't need and the fools won't take (Proverb)."

 Say to great beaver wisdom, "You're my sister.". – Instruct a wise beaver and he may become wiser still.